 The biggest drawback about this solution is that it may require a lot of self-discipline on the part of mom and dad!
 You may be tempted to keep dipping into the candy more often than you think you are!

-Helping your kids donate their Halloween candy to the troops or to those who are less fortunate are both amazing ideas!
+Helping your kids donate their Halloween candy to the troops is an amazing idea!

 Every year, this organization collects packaged Halloween candy to include in care packages for military members deployed overseas.

-Operation Gratitude was founded in 2008 and still has plans to carry out their giving plans for 2020 as well.
-To register for the 2020 Halloween candy donation, click here.
+Operation Gratitude was founded in 2008 and is still going strong.
+To register for the 2021 Halloween candy donation, click here.

 Chances are, they will gladly receive what you are willing to give!